redd223CJ/BDD-Projet/README.md

 * Open a command promps from the directory containing this project
 * Execute the commands as shown above

+By default, the database, username, and password are: `groupXX`, `groupXX`, and `secret`.
+Do not forget to change those in `docker-compose.yml`.

 Good luck !